Using QR Codes for Museum and Gallery Exhibit Guides

 Linking QR codes to multilingual web pages provides descriptions in visitors' native languages.
 Auto-switching display language based on browser language settings lets visitors read in their language without any action.

 This supports many more languages at far lower cost than physically installing multilingual panels.
+Physical panels are typically limited to 4 languages (Japanese, English, Chinese, Korean), but QR code systems can support 10 or more.
 Translation additions and corrections are reflected online instantly.

 Encouraging Visitor Exploration